UW-GDA/jupyterbook/book/modules/07_Raster2_DEMs_Warp_Clip_Sample/07_Raster2_DEMs_Warp_Clip_Sample_prep.md

-# 07: Reprojection, Clipping, Sampling, Zonal Stats
+# 07: Raster 2 - Reprojection, Clipping, Sampling, Zonal Stats

 UW Geospatial Data Analysis
 CEE467/CEWA567
 David Shean

+## Overview
 This week, we are going to revisit rasters.
 We will cover common operations and strategies, including reprojection, clipping, sampling strategies, zonal statistics, and creating rasters from unstructured point data.

 ## Reading and Tutorials